 How much time have you wasted online today?

-I can give you a rough estimate of my minutes frittered away just this morning:
+I can give you a rough estimate of the minutes I frittered away just this morning:

-- 15 minutes on Reddit looking a stupid pictures of dogs (while eating breakfast, so this one isn’t as bad I suppose)
+- 15 minutes looking stupid pictures of dogs (while eating breakfast, so this one isn’t as bad I suppose)

 Why do we waste so much time online?
 We know we should be studying, or writing a paper, or coding, or whatever – but instead we hit up Reddit.
 Or we scroll through Facebook with glazed-over eyes.